loweisz/my-home/src/pages/creating_components_with_plop/index.md

 I'm calling the script `generate`, but you can call it whatever fits you best, of course.

 Now let's add a so called `plopfile.js` in the root of your project.
-This is where all you scripts are stored.
+This is where all you scripts and commands are stored.

 ```js
 module.exports = (plop) => {